Sandmountain/TNM040-Dotabase/README.md

 # DOTABASE
 ## Project Course TNM040

 The live demo for this project doesn't work.
-If you want to seet he project, download the files and start a local server.
+If you want to see the project in all it's glory you have to download the files and start a local server.

 Thanks to: